thouska/spotpy/README.md

 # spotpy
-A Statistical Parameter Estimation Framework
+A Statistical Parameter Optimization Framework for Python

 =================
 Purpose